connorfewin/Titanic/README.md

 # Titanic
-This was a data visualization project about the Titanic
+This was a data visualization project about the Titanic in R

 This the Titanic.rmd file contains R code that analyzes the data and creates all of the visuals.